oconn/redux-track-request/README.md

 # redux-request-tracker

-*NOTE:* `redux-request-tracker` is beta, however I do not expect the API to change too much if at all from what you see in there today.
-It's fairly close to being feature complete, just need to get around to writing some robust tests.
-My plans are to keep this a simple tool that will always be responsible for managing & working with async state only.
+*NOTE:* `redux-request-tracker` is in beta, however I do not expect the API to change too much if at all, so you *should* be able to depend on what you see in there today.
+It's fairly close to being feature complete, so feel free to play with it as is now, or wait for the v1.0.0 release.
+My plans are to keep this a simple tool responsible for managing & working with async state.
 I am using this in a few personal projects and find it to be a valuable tool.
 I hope it's just as valuable to you.

 ## About redux-request-tracker

 ### What is redux-request-tracker?

-`redux-request-tracker` is a package that aims to make working with async data and pagination a breeze.
+`redux-request-tracker` is a package that aims to make working with async data and pagination (link headers support only) a breeze.

 ### Why redux-request-tracker?

-So there are numbner of other packages / patterns out there for tracking async state in your redux applications. [here](http://redux.js.org/docs/advanced/AsyncActions.html) is a good artical for how redux recommends tacking async state.
+So there are number of other packages / patterns out there for tracking async state in your redux applications. [here](http://redux.js.org/docs/advanced/AsyncActions.html) is a good artical for how redux recommends tacking async state.
 Note that the state is mixed in alongside the data it is related to.

 ```js
 postsBySubreddit: {